Getting Started

 Brakes: Entry-level shop bikes typically use mechanical disc brakes or quality rim brakes.
 Both stop reliably.
 Department-store bikes use brakes that can feel like suggestions rather than commands.

 Assembly and setup: Bikes sold through bike shops are assembled by mechanics.
 Boxed bikes from online retailers or department stores are often assembled partially, and the setup can be off in ways that affect handling and brake alignment.
+A poorly torqued headset or a brake that isn't centered is the kind of thing a new rider won't notice until it causes a problem.

 For most beginners, the sweet spot is somewhere around $500 to $700.
 You get a bike that rides well, holds adjustments, and won't require a mechanic visit within the first month.